GenesisDarklord/Guildmaster-remake-godot/README.md

 # Guildmaster
-- Used to be basic game project using godot engine
+- Used to be the my final project or thesis, to graduate from university.